pingram3030/bashenv/README.md

 ### Using

+#### Environment

+`environment` is a function that creates two functions.
+One that is directly callable and use used to access contained git repos and the other is a completion function to make use of the first function quicker and easier.

 To make use of the auto-automatic completion functions and such, simply create a shell file in `profile.d` with the contents of: